 The International Thespian Society is an honor society for high school theatre students.
 It is a division of the Educational Theatre Association.
 Thespian troupes serve students in grades 9-12.
 Vernon Township High School’s troupe is #3981.

 These are students who meet the necessary criteria in the categories of academics, performance achievements, and character may be selected during their sophomore, junior, or senior year for the music honor society.

 Weight Room – Fall, Winter, Spring, and Summer

-The weight room provides young athletes the opportunity to maximize their potential physically by taking advantage of the fact that their bodies are changing dramatically during the high school years.
+The weight room provides young athletes the opportunity to maximize their potential physically by taking advantage of the fact that their bodies are changing drastically during the high school years.
 Coupling timely body chemistry with weight training can help any young athlete to improve their game.
 Coaches in the weight room work on training amateur lifters the basics by focusing on big muscle groups and functional movements.
 In doing this, one can become a better all-around athlete by training all the muscle groups which help any young athlete to properly develop physically.
 Coaches also provide many sport specific exercises meant to improve any student in their individual sport.